johno/pixyll/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 published: true
 ---

 Hi,
-I'm a researcher at the [Division of Genetic Epidemiology](http://genepi.i-med.ac.at), [Medical University of Innsbruck](http://www.i-med.ac.at) and part of a **computational genetic lab**.
+I'm a researcher at the [Division of Genetic Epidemiology](http://genepi.i-med.ac.at), [Medical University of Innsbruck](http://www.i-med.ac.at) and part of a small **computational genetic lab**.

-We mainly focus on software development and try to increase the [Hadoop](http://hadoop.apache.org/) usage in Genetics.
 Check out my [Scholar profile](http://scholar.google.at/citations?user=xx6B8OUAAAAJ&hl=de) for publications.

-## Current projects
+## Most of my time I'm working on these projects:

 - [Cloudgene](http://cloudgene.uibk.ac.at) - A workflow system for Hadoop.

 - [Michigan Imputation Server](https://imputationserver.sph.umich.edu/) - Imputation Service based on [minimac3](http://genome.sph.umich.edu/wiki/Minimac3) and Cloudgene.
 A cooperation with the [Center of Statistical Genetics](http://csg.sph.umich.edu/abecasis/), University of Michigan.